Commercial Conservation Architects

 What we do

-Conservation architecture is the process of recognising historic buildings which are of cultural or heritage value and taking action to preserve or retain them.
-Often a building is saved from further decay by a program of works which put right the results of a long period of neglect or underuse.
+Commercial conservation architecture is the process of recognising historic buildings which are of cultural or heritage value and taking action to preserve or retain them.
+Often a commercial building is saved from further decay by a program of architectural works which put right the results of a long period of neglect or underuse.

 At Thomas Robinson Architects, we can breathe new life into a structure.
 Through contemporary design, we enable a new use or simply perform repairs that will allow the building to be used again.

-Our technical architectural expertise in commercial historic buildings
+Our technical architectural expertise as commercial historic building architects

-Re-pointing an ashlar sandstone wall in cement rather than lime putty mortar is like darning a blue cashmere sweater with red nylon thread.
-How we treat our buildings is important for their long term survival.
+Our commercial heritage conservation architects are highly skilled and know that re-pointing an ashlar sandstone wall in cement rather than lime putty mortar is like darning a blue cashmere sweater with red nylon thread.
+How we treat our historic commercial buildings is important for their long term survival.

 Our relationships

 Managing the conservation of an important historic building isn’t always easy.
 Our clients may have many different priorities to consider when dealing with their buildings.
-Our accredited conservation architects aim to support our clients through the process of planning repairs, alterations and building projects from the same side of the table, building expert teams where necessary.
-We also work as executive architects on some large-scale historic properties in Scotland.
+Our accredited conservation architects in Scotland aim to support our clients through the process of planning repairs, alterations and building projects from the same side of the table, building expert teams where necessary.
+We also work as executive architects on some large-scale historic properties conserving historic architecture across Scotland.

-A successful conservation project will require all parties involved to work effectively to achieve the project goals.
-We have existing relationships with others in the conservation field who can be introduced to projects.
+successful commercial conservation architectural project will require all parties involved to work effectively to achieve the project goals.
+Our restoration architects have existing relationships with others in the commercial conservation architecture field who can be introduced to projects.